farzad-mohebi/Solorence/README.md

-# NoteUp v0.1
+# Solorence v0.1

-**NoteUp** is a web application built with Django (backend) and Nuxt.js (frontend).
+**Solorence** is a web application built with Django (backend) and Nuxt.js (frontend).
 It serves as a consultative note-taking system, designed to streamline communication and documentation between professionals.

 ## Project Structure